Intrinsic value in animal ethics: Intrinsic value and animal ethics (1980–2000)

 During the 1970s and 1980s, the criticism regarding the living conditions of farm and laboratory animals was reexamined in other social debates, notably the discussions concerning the protection of the (natural) environment and the ones concerning the development of new breeding techniques.
 Due to this broadening of the issues, other objections against the use of animals for scientific or economic reasons emerged.
 The instrumental use of the animals, it was said, is hard to reconcile with their intrinsic (or inherent) value.
 In 1981 the Dutch government included the intrinsic value-argument in a statement concerning the protection of animals (CRM, 1981).
-Now a principle was formulated that allowed for the possibility that, in some cases, the interests of animals might prevail over and above those of science and industry.
+At that time, a principle was formulated that allowed for the possibility that, in some cases, the interests of animals might prevail over and above those of science and industry.
 The interests of the animal involved health and well-being as experienced by the animals themselves, independent from considerations concerning their suitability for human use.
 It was now claimed that animals have an intrinsic value, that is a good-of-their-own, and an interest in their own well-being.

 Developments within the field of biotechnology broadened the scope of the debate on the moral status of animals even more.
 After the controversy concerning the transgenic bull Herman and the lactoferrin project of GenePharming, modern biotechnology has almost become synonymous with genetic engineering.
 In the debate on bull Herman, concern for the intrinsic value of animals became an issue in its own right.
 Many felt that there was more to intrinsic value than merely the concern for the animal's welfare.
 Since then, intrinsic value not only refers to the animal's welfare, but also to the moral attitude society takes towards animals (or nature).
-For some, this stance means a return to the Offence principle, and therefore not helpful in the struggle against anthropocentrism or anthropomorphism.
-Others however maintain that recognition of the intrinsic value of animals goes beyond animal welfare, since it respects the animal as "centre of its own being".
+For some, this stance means a return to the Offence principle, and, therefore, not helpful in the struggle against anthropocentrism or anthropomorphism.
+Others, however, maintain that recognition of the intrinsic value of animals goes beyond animal welfare, since it respects the animal as "centre of its own being".